Maiev Build Guide “The hunt awaits!”

 Maiev's Talent Build Cheatsheet

-This standard build provides superior sustained damage.
+Maiev's Standard Build provides superior sustain damage.
 Key Fan of Knives-related Talents provide you with powerful, continuous area of effect damage that force your opponents to spread out, reducing their effectiveness.

 Naisha's Memento is the default option for this build, as it will greatly improve your early game and PvE capabilities.
-However, in maps where you cannot abuse your improved Mercenary clear speed, we recommend getting Pursuit of Vengeance instead.
+However, on Maps where you cannot abuse your improved Mercenary clear speed, we recommend getting Pursuit of Vengeance instead.

 Cruel Chain BuildSituational